Use Topcashback and Quidco to your advantage and get even more money back. Here’s what you need to know.

 This fourth option isn’t as good as the others but it’s handy to know about.
 Both sites also allow you to add certain cashback deals to your debit or credit card, meaning you can still claim the money back if you shop in-store rather than online.

 You’ll need to register your card and then both sites require you to activate each offer.
 Some are specific to a Visa card or a Mastercard, and there are only selected retailers.
 You’ll probably get better rates online too – but it’s a good extra if know about.

 Right, before you just go over and enter your details… STOP.

-New members can get some fantastic sign-up offers, ranging from £10 or £12 and going as high as £16 (hint: sign up for my weekly newsletter for the latter).
+New members can get some fantastic sign-up offers, ranging from £10 to as high as £17 (hint: sign up for my weekly newsletter for the latter).
 To help you get the best bonus I keep an updated list of the new member best deals.